Senators’ Study Finds Energy Drink Makers Unwilling to Protect Adolescents

 In addition, while 6 out of 10 companies were willing to report adverse events to the Food and Drug Administration, the largest companies were reluctant.
 PepsiCo, Target, and Red Bull would agree to report these events only if certain conditions were met, and The Coca-Cola Company refused to commit to reporting adverse health consequences of their products.

 Goldberg Finnegan Join Senators in Calling for Stronger Regulation

 Senators Durbin, Markey, and Blumenthal agree that federal regulation of these dangerous products may be the only way to ensure that teenagers and young adults do not become harmed or addicted to energy drinks.

 In response to the reports release, Senator Markey said, It is time for these energy drink companies to stand up as good corporate citizens and agree to measures for appropriate marketing and consumption of their products, especially to teens.
 When negative health impacts from these beverages are possible, consumers need to be protected and any misleading marketing practices must be stopped.

 Unfortunately, unless new laws are passed which regulate the sale and promotion of energy drinks, consumers may have to rely on corporations to govern themselves responsibly.

-The attorneys at Goldberg Finnegan know firsthand how dangerous energy drinks can be to the health of children and adolescents.
+The personal injury attorneys in Silver Spring at Goldberg Finnegan know firsthand how dangerous energy drinks can be to the health of children and adolescents.
 Our attorneys fight for the rights of people injured or killed by these highly-caffeinated beverages, and hope that federal regulation will soon prevent these dangerous products from falling into the hands of our impressionable young people.